sz2404/PUI2018_sz2404/HW7_sz2404/README.md

 # Homework 7

 ## GeoPandas practices.
 I followed the tasks on professor Bianco's notebook and used commands from Chris Prince's citibike lab notebook.
+I included some extra 'tedious' commands I did to make reference to myself that certain performance can be done through different ways etc.

 The metrics I constructed focusing on learning linkNYC's impact on households.
 Number of person per household was obtained through American Fact Finder.